textpattern/textpattern.github.io/tags/custom_field.md

 category: tags
 published: true
 title: "Custom field"
-Description: The custom_field tag is used to display the contents of a custom field.
+description: The custom_field tag is used to display the contents of a custom field.
 tags:
   - Article tags
 ---